-Be sure not to go with a provider that has setup fees or ties you into a long-term contract.
-A virtual office should be a flexible option that you can adapt to your changing circumstances.
+Never go with a provider that has setup fees or ties you into multiple-year contracts.
+A virtual office should have the flexibility to grow with your business.